Skip to main content

 NameTypeRequiredDescription

-deletePreviousSchemaboolean (default: false)โŒIf true, drops any existing table and Supastash sync state for that table.
+deletePreviousSchemaboolean (default: false)❌Drop the table and Supastash sync state before recreating.

 {